Code-Institute-Submissions/pp2-4/README.md

     - In the Pages section, select the `main` branch and click "Save"
     - Once this branch has been selected, the site will be deployed within a few minutes.

+## Credits

+- A fair amount of design inspiration was taken from [the original Wordle](https://www.nytimes.com/games/wordle/index.html).
+I did however try my best to design it without looking at any of Wordle's code, instead solving the problems my own way
+- Various [StackOverflow](https://stackoverflow.com/) posts helped me when debugging
+- The backspace icon and the icons in the navigation menu were taken from [Font Awesome](https://fontawesome.com/)